 using song lyrics

 Let’s leave your beloved fictional universes behind for now and step into the realm of your imagination—and don’t forget to take your music player with you in this scene.

 Picture yourself standing in the middle of a wide room, white in all directions.
 Now, bring out your music player and choose one random song in your go-to playlist.
 Then, hit play and let the music fill the entire room.

 It may take you a few listens (or just one if inspiration hits you quick enough), but once you hear a portion of the song that resonates with you, start painting the room with the images evoked by the words flooding the space around you.

 After all is said and done, behold the masterpiece you’ve created.

 If that still doesn’t do it for you, though, you could…

-Illustrate an idiom or a proverb
+Illustrate an idiom

 You might consider adding a creative (maybe even witty) spin to idioms, proverbs, and other widely-known sayings.
 Here’s an idea you could start with: an image of Earth with a huge hole in the middle where the core is and, in that hole, a giant heart spinning.